Hyperbolic groups acting improperly: Quasi-convexity in the Sageev construction

 \subsection{Graphs from subsets of small categories}

-{\mathrm{Ar}} Let $\mc{C}$ be a (small) category, and let $S$ be a subset of the set of arrows of $\mc{C}$.
+Let $\mc{C}$ be a (small) category, and let $S$ be a subset of the set of arrows of $\mc{C}$.
 There is an associated graph (really a $1$--complex), which we denote $\Gr(S)$, with vertex set the set of objects which are either the source or target of some arrow in $S$, and with edges in correspondence with the arrows $S$.
-For $\Gr(S)$ a graph constructed this way, we denote the original set of arrows as $\arrows(\Gr(S)) = S$.